Skip to main content

 • Data is sent to the DATA IN port on the DD1000i.

-• The data packages are collected in the DDE Upstream proxy.
+• The data packages are collected in the Upstream DD Engine.

 • The entire message is restored.